superteam-vn/solana-bootcamp-autumn-2024/week-3/assignment/README.md

 - Begin your work using the code found in the `/week-3/code` folder.
 - Ensure all the assignment code resides in the `/week-3/assignment` directory.
 The final submission deadline is `22/08/2024`.
   Once completed, open a GitHub issue in your forked repository titled `Submission for Assignment 3`.
 Don't forget to include the signatures of your executed transactions run on devnet in the description.
+Then, enter your submission information into this form https://forms.gle/BHsyb3889CmWn6Nc6.